0bOne/loci/readme.md

 - Only tested on windows
 - Only runs in single-threaded mode on Node versions lower than 15.0.0.
 No intent to fix.
 - Cucumber test fails (for Robot language only) in node 14.0.0 (passes in higher versions)
-- Node 14.0.0 defaults to single threaded mode
+- Node 14.0.0 runs in single threaded mode only

 ## Release Notes

+### Version 1.0.5
+- Addex experimental Raster scan for JavaScript only (approx 10-20% performance gain over RegEx)
+- Refactored File Processing & regognition for readability and performance gain
+- Refactored Unique file determination algorithm for significant performance gains (>75%)
+- Added more granular benchmark graph to readme.
 ### Version 1.0.4
 - Fixed: works with Node 14.0.0
 - Fixed: The filter processing time exceeds the total processing time in multi-threaded mode